Skip to main content

 About Covid-19 in Val d'Isere

-Val d’Isere Centre: The heart of the action
+Val d’Isere centre: the heart of the action

 A beautiful village with lots to do, Val d'Isère stands at an altitude of 1,850m, making it one of the highest resorts in Europe.
 The bustling centre is filled with bars, restaurants and shops and has a wonderfully traditional feel to it.

-Who should stay in Val d'Isère Centre?
+Who should stay in Val d'Isère centre?

 The centre of Val d’Isère is the place to be if you want to stay right at the heart of the action.
-It offers easy access to ski schools, shopping and, of course, the town’s legendary bars and nightclubs.
-When it comes to accommodation, a lot of what is on offer is ski-in and ski-out.
-There really is something for everyone here, ranging from luxury five-star hotels to family-friendly chalets and self-catering apartments.
+It offers easy access to ski schools, shopping and, of course, the town’s legendary bars and nightclubs

 Du Cret Chalet, Val d'Isere - Le Cret exterior

-Le Cret: Charming, traditional village
+Le Crêt: charming, traditional village

 The old village of Le Crêt is by far the most attractive and traditional part of the resort with lots of architecture built using wood and stone.